Location: Room 1.04, Hen Goleg

 - British Accounting and Finance Association Annual Conference, Birmingham (2011), Cardiff (2010), Dundee (2009)

 - Newcastle Economics seminar, Newcastle University, UK (2010)

 - University of Wales Accounting & Finance Colloquium, Gregynog (2008)

 - School of Management & Business, Aberystwyth University, Aberystwyth (2006)

-PhD examination: Hull University Business School, Bangor Business School.
+PhD examinations: Hull University Business School, Bristol University, Universiti Malaya, Bangor Business School.